jbrjake/caturlog/README.md

 ### Item ###

 #### Properties #####
-* Unique ID (this will also serve as the local link to the content binary)
+* Content ID (this will also serve as the local link to the content binary)
 * Timestamp

 #### Relationships ####